rwpogge/TeachingGraphics/SolarSystem/readme.md

 Plot Solar System orbits and groups of objects (time snapshots).

-We try to make these self-contained by using `astroquery` to retrieve data from the Minor Planet Center orbit database (MPCORB) and the JPL Horizons database.
+We try to make these self-updating by using `astroquery` to retrieve data from the Minor Planet Center orbit database (MPCORB) and the JPL Horizons database.
 To keep things simple, we adopt a single-epoch osculating element for a planet or body orbit, and the notebooks use a Newton-Raphson root finder to solve Kepler's equations to draw the orbits.